gitpitch/gitpitch/README.md

 GitPitch is a service that turns **[PITCHME.md](https://gitpitch.com/#gitpitch-pitchme-markdown)** markdown into online and offline, interactive slideshows.
 You can use it to promote, pitch or present anything from designs and best practices, to code snippets and complete frameworks.

-Each slideshow presentation is made instantly available online just as soon as you git-commit and push **PITCHME.md** on any branch within a public [GitHub, GitLab, Bitbucket, Gitea, or Gogs](https://github.com/gitpitch/gitpitch/wiki/Git-Repo-Services) repo.
+Each slideshow presentation is made instantly available online just as soon as you git-commit and push **PITCHME.md** on any branch within a public [GitHub, GitLab, Bitbucket, Gitea, Gogs, or GitBucket](https://github.com/gitpitch/gitpitch/wiki/Git-Repo-Services) repo.

 ![URL](images/gp-url.jpg)